 - Mega Man X 7 danced between 2D and 3D without much warning.
 X8 might be a better example, as it stayed in 2D but had some occasional 3D-esque moments.

-- Super Mario Bros 3 did this with a secret warp near the beginning of the game.
-Crouching on a certain block would make you fall behind the block, which allowed Mario to walk behind bushes, and even the end-of-level "curtains".
+- Super Mario Bros.
+3 did this by occasionally letting Mario and Luigi move behind the background elements.
+Crouching on white structural blocks (the earliest and best-known is in World 1-1, but they appear throughout the game) would make you fall behind the block, which allowed Mario to walk behind bushes, structural blocks (but not item or breakable blocks), and even the end-of-level "curtains".

 - Super Mario World had, in various castle levels, fenced grates that Mario (and Koopa Troopers) could climb and switch from the back to the front.